 Location

-First Impressions
+First Impressions of the Cruise Terminal

 The shuttle was able to drop us off just steps away from the entrance to the terminal, and there were plenty of folks handy to take our luggage.
 We were in the terminal in minutes.

-Inside
+Inside the Terminal

 We went inside, and it still looked like a big warehouse.
-Disney, of course, had everything organized with signage and plenty of Crew Members around to answer any questions.
+Disney, of course, had everything organized with signage and plenty of crew members around to answer any questions.

-After security and checking in, we waited in folding chairs for our boarding group to be called.
+After going through security and checking in, we waited in folding chairs for our boarding group to be called.
 This took roughly 30 years because we were so excited to board and absolutely nothing was interesting enough to distract us from our impatience to board.
 We could have gone and posed for pictures with Mickey, but there was a line for that.
 We knew we could see him on board if wanted to as well.

 Aside from our lack of patience, the biggest issue at this point was the noise.
 It was very loud and difficult to understand the boarding group announcements.
 To help with this, there were crew members holding up the boarding group numbers, but they were just relying on listening to the announcements too, and they sometimes got off.